shawarden/NeSI_2FastqToCall/README.md

 - Cluster project.

 # To do

-## Full Array
-- Convert alignment and sorting into array jobs.
-This can be done by creating the jobs at the beginning but setting them to delayed start or to be dependent on the ReadSplit completing.
-Then tie up dependencies and release block when that alignment can start.
-Once ReadSplit is finished, purge the remaining alignemnt and sort array elements.
-If further array elements are set to specific dependencies then the purged jobs wont affect anything.

-## Bulk
-- Investigate job arrays to better manage bulk job sumission.
-NeSI queue length is ~5000 jobs.
-Each array job can contain 1000 sub jobs.
-- Can array jobs have unique dependencies?
-- Can you add jobs to an existing array?

 ## Minimal
 - Continue to work out minimum requirement to obtain 1 hour max runtimme per segment within high partition.